otrv4/otrv4/otrv4.md

   The instance tag of the person sending this message.

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.
-For an Identity message, this will often be 0 since the other party may not have set its instance tag yet.
+As the instance tag is used to differentiate the clients that are in use for an user for Identity messages, this will often be 0 since the other party may not have set its instance tag yet.

 Sender's User Profile (USER-PROF)